SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### Option 1: Install Java globally

-The simplest and most straight-forward way to setup Java is to install it through your distro's package manager.
+The simplest and most straightforward way to set up Java is to install it through your distro's package manager.
 The specific package name will vary distro to distro, but it will most likely be listed as "`openjdk`", and you'll most likely want the `jre` (though `jdk` will work fine).

 Ubuntu: